 On the eve of 4/20, over 250 cannabis enthusiasts and entrepreneurs met in downtown Jersey City to learn from each other and network at The Green Rush.

-Sponsored by JCTechMeetup, it brought together industry leaders and pioneers along with advocates, up and coming business owners and people that desire to work within the cannabis industry.
-The crowd was a far cry from the typical stoner profile of days past.
-The vibe was highly professional with a focus on compassion, business and networking.
+Sponsored by JCTechMeetup, it brought together industry leaders and pioneers, advocates, up-and-coming business owners, and people that desire to work within the cannabis industry.

-This event on 4/20 eve, a national cannabis ‘holiday’, is noteworthy because it highlights the fervor throughout New Jersey and the tri-state area regarding the coming cannabis legalization and economic boom.
-Even more importantly it also signifies the end of social injustices that cannabis prohibition cause and the beginning of a healing period.
+This event on 4/20 eve, a national cannabis ‘holiday,’ is noteworthy.
+It highlights the fervor throughout New Jersey and the tri-state area regarding the coming cannabis legalization and economic boom.
+Even more importantly, it also signifies the end of social injustices in cannabis prohibition.

 Progress in Washington, DC

-Just this week, Sen. Chuck Schumer (NY) declared it is time to decriminalize marijuana across the United States.
-This is a first for a leading senator of either party to publicly support cannabis prohibition.
+This week, Sen. Chuck Schumer (NY) declared it is time to decriminalize marijuana across the United States.
+This is a first for a leading senator of either party to support cannabis prohibition publicly.
 For years, Schumer has fought against ending cannabis prohibition.
-This comes a week after it was announced that former Speaker of the House John Boehner, also is joining a cannabis company’s board of directors.
-He said on Twitter, “my thinking on cannabis has evolved..”
+This comes a week after it was announced that former Speaker of the House, John Boehner, also is joining a cannabis company’s board of directors.
+He said on Twitter, “my thinking on cannabis has evolved.

 Schumer’s support for cannabis decriminalization comes just on the heels of Senator Bernie Sanders (I-VT) coming on to co-sponsor the Marijuana Justice Act introduced by Senator Cory Booker (D-NJ).
 The bill would force states to adopt marijuana legalization policies and provide immediate expungement for prior marijuana convictions.

 There is strong speculation that both will run for President in 2020.
 This move unites them on this issue.